Miele Triflex HX1 vs. Dyson V12 Detect

 3. Dustbin Design

 Another difference is the dustbin design.
-Miele has the larger capacity container at 0.5 liters, while the V12 Detect only has a 0.35-liter volume.
+Miele has the larger-capacity container at 0.5 liters, while the V12 Detect has only a 0.35-liter capacity.

 Miele Triflex dustbin and filter